lxc/linuxcontainers.org/CONTRIBUTING.md

 `<!-- original text -->`

-**Example:**

-Take a look at the [source file of the japanese version of the advanced guide](https://raw.githubusercontent.com/lxc/linuxcontainers.org/master/content/lxd/advanced-guide.ja.md).

 # Test your changes

 Before opening a pull request, you should test the changes you made.